A variational principle for a non-integrable model: Introduction

-We are interested in graph-homomorphisms because they provide a natural framework to study systems with hard constraints (see~\cite{BrWi00}).
-In this article, we consider the non-integrable model of graph homomorphisms form $\Z^m$ to a $d$-regular tree.
-We want to point out the fact that in our variational principle the underlying lattice can have arbitrary dimension~$m \geq 2$. \\
+We are interested in graph homomorphisms because they provide a natural framework to study systems with hard constraints (see~\cite{BrWi00}) and because they are closely related to other classical model in statistical physics: the loop $O(n)$ model (see \cite{duminil2017exponential}) and tilings by bars (see \cite{tassythesis}).
+In this article, we consider the non-integrable model of graph homomorphisms from $\Z^m$ to a $d$-regular tree~$\mathcal{T}$.
+We want to point out the fact that in our variational principle the underlying lattice can have arbitrary dimension~$m \geq 2$.
+In the special case of~$m=2$ and~$\mathcal{T}= \mathbb{Z}$, our model is equivalent to the six-vertex model with uniform weights (cf.~\cite{Henk77,ChPeShTa18}). \\

-We identified two properties that a model of discrete maps needs to have in order to have a variational principle.
-The first one is a stability property.
-Perturbing the boundary condition on a microscopic scale does not change the macroscopic properties of the model.
-This allows the classification of configurations depending on the speed at which the configuration travel in the arrival space.
-Therefore, it implies that the macroscopic entropy~$\Ent(f)$ of the system is determined by a local surface tension~$\ent(\nabla f(x))$.
-The second one is a concentration property.
-Else, one cannot hope that the model satisfies a variational principle which is a type of law of large numbers.\\
+We identified two properties that a model of discrete maps needs to satisfy in order to have a variational principle.
+The first one is a stability property that allows to glue together pieces of different configurations at a negligible entropic cost.
+As a consequence, perturbing the boundary condition on a microscopic scale does not change the macroscopic properties of the model.
+The second one is a concentration property.\\

-In the case of discrete integrable models, such as domino tilings or the antiferromagnetic Potts model, both properties can be deduced naturally.
+In the case of discrete $\Z$-valued models, such as height functions of domino tilings or the antiferromagnetic Potts model, both properties can be deduced naturally.
 For deducing the first property, one uses that the space of configurations is a lattice.
 Then it is possible to quickly attach two configurations together provided that the boundary conditions are similar.
 This is done by using the minimum of two well-chosen extensions of those configurations.
-The second property, namely the concentration, is tackled by using a loop reversal argument or an analog version of this argument for other systems (see e.g.~\cite{CEP96,She05}).\\
+The second property, namely the concentration, is tackled by using a cluster swapping argument or an analog version of this argument for other systems (see e.g.~\cite{CEP96,She05}).\\